phovea/phovea.github.io/developers/pycharm.md

 - "Script" will be relative to "/vagrant" inside the VM.
 Remember the final slash (or backslash on Windows)
 - Select the remote Python interpreter you configured above
-- Specify necessary path mapping between local `caleydo_web_container`, and directory in the VM
+- Specify necessary path mapping between local `phovea_web_container`, and directory in the VM